 Our cash requirements are primarily for working capital and capital expenditures for new and existing stores, distribution infrastructure and information systems.
-In addition, in November 2018, we initiated a share repurchase program of up to \$25 million and, in the first quarter of 2019, repurchased shares of our common stock at an aggregate cost of \$1.6 million.
+In addition, in November 2018, we initiated a share repurchase program of up to \$25.0 million and, in the first twenty-six weeks of fiscal 2019, repurchased shares of our common stock at an aggregate cost of \$4.5 million.
+In addition, during the first twenty-six weeks of fiscal 2019, we paid dividends of \$1.9 million.
 In recent years, we have met these cash requirements using cash flow from operations and short-term trade credit.
-We expect to be able to meet future cash requirements with cash flow from operations, short-term trade credit, existing balances of cash and investment securities and, if necessary, borrowings under our revolving credit facility described in Note 6 to the unaudited condensed consolidated financial statements included in Part I, Item1 of this report.
+We expect to be able to meet future cash requirements with cash flow from operations, short-term trade credit, existing balances of cash and investment securities and, if necessary, borrowings under our revolving credit facility described in Note 7 to the condensed consolidated financial statements included in Part I, Item 1 of this report.

 Current Financial Condition.
-As of May 4, 2019, we had total cash and cash equivalents of \$29.5 million compared to \$17.9 million as of February 2, 2019.
-Additionally, we had \$43.1 million and \$7.8 million of short-term and long-term investment securities, respectively, as of May 4, 2019, compared with \$50.4 million and \$8.9 million, respectively, as of February 2, 2019.
+As of August 3, 2019, we had total cash and cash equivalents of \$27.4 million compared to \$17.9 million as of February 2, 2019.
+Additionally, we had \$37.8 million and \$17.0 million of short-term and long-term investment securities, respectively, as of August 3, 2019, compared with \$50.4 million and \$8.9 million, respectively, as of February 2, 2019.
 These securities are comprised of bank certificates of deposit and obligations of the U.S. Treasury, states and municipalities.
-Inventory represented 30.0% of our total assets as of May 4, 2019, compared to 46.9% as of February 2, 2019.
+Inventory represented 29.5% of our total assets as of August 3, 2019, compared to 46.9% as of February 2, 2019.
 Management's ability to manage our inventory can have a significant impact on our cash flows from operations during a given interim period or fiscal year.
 In addition, inventory purchases can be seasonal in nature, such as the purchase of warm-weather or Christmas-related merchandise.

 Cash Flows From Operating Activities.
-Net cash provided by operating activities was \$8.9 million in the thirteen weeks ended May 4, 2019 compared to \$10.5 million in the same period of 2018.
-Sources of cash provided during the first quarter of 2019 included net income adjusted for non-cash expenses such as depreciation, amortization of operating lease right of use assets, loss on disposal of property and equipment, deferred income taxes and stock-based compensation expense, totaling \$25.0 million (compared to \$17.2 million in the first quarter of 2018).
-Other significant sources of cash in the first quarter of 2019 were (1) an \$8.6 million decrease in inventory (compared to a \$12.4 million decrease in the first quarter of 2018) due to apparel retail seasonality which typically results in having more inventory at the beginning of the spring selling season than at the end; and (2) a \$1.2 million change in the income tax payable/receivable (compared to a \$2.3 million change in the first quarter of 2018) due to income tax expense being accrued on first quarter pretax income while no estimated tax payments were due during the quarter.
+Net cash provided by operating activities was \$20.1 million in the twenty-six weeks ended August 3, 2019 compared to \$14.3 million in the twenty-six weeks ended August 4, 2018.
+Sources of cash provided during the first half of 2019 included net income adjusted for noncash expenses such as depreciation, amortization of operating lease right of use assets, asset impairment, loss on disposal of property and equipment, insurance proceeds from operating activities, deferred income taxes and stockbased compensation expense, totaling \$43.1 million (compared to \$26.2 million in the first half of 2018).
+Other significant sources of cash in the first half of 2019 included (1) a \$7.4 million decrease in inventory (compared with a \$1.3 million increase in the first half of 2018) due to efforts to improve inventory turns and maintain as much inventory liquidity as possible in order to take advantage of opportunistic deals and trend changes; and (2) a \$1.1 million increase in layaway deposits (compared to a \$1.2 million increase in the first half of 2018) because layaways are higher at the end of the second quarter when they include merchandise put on layaway in advance of the back-to-school season than at the end of the fourth quarter after merchandise put on layaway for Christmas has been picked up.